-The Wheeling charge is a conditional capacity charge requiring the elected entry and exit point to be situated in the same location or deemed to be situated in the same location by National Grid.
-For example, Bacton UKCS Entry and Bacton IP Exit are deemed to be in the same location and will qualify for this tariff.
+The Wheeling charge is a conditional capacity charge requiring the elected entry and exit point to be situated in the same location.
+For example, Bacton UKCS Entry and Bacton IP Exit are zero kilometres in distance and shown in Annex A of the FFC Methodology therefore this route qualifies for the service.